himza25/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 3 : The task is about creating a function that adds a new node at the end of a linked list in C.
  Task 4 : The task is about creating a function that frees a listint_t list in C.
 Task 5 : The task is about creating a function that frees a listint_t list and sets the head to NULL in C.
+Task 6: Added a function to remove the head node of a linked list and return its data.